Key Takeaways

 Bentonville’s seasonal occupancy variations affect monthly cleaning costs:

-Peak Season (March–May, September–November): 65–75% occupancy
+Peak Season (March–May, September–November): roughly 60–65% occupancy

 - Plan budget accordingly; this is when you recoup costs

-Summer (June–August): 60–70% occupancy
+Summer (June–August): roughly 55–60% occupancy

-- Sustainable pace; steady workload
+- Sustainable turnover pace; steady workload

-Off-Season (December–February): 35–45% occupancy
+Off-Season (December–February): roughly 30–40% occupancy

 Professional Cleaning Partners in Bentonville